michaelpurdyatbucks/ToDoList/README.md

     if the User provided a description
       set the new Task's description to the User input

-    if the user provided a title
+    if the User provided a title
       set the new Task's title to the User input add the new Task to the Task List else